 - 13.7 Hearings are conducted in accordance with the Licensing Act 2003 (hearings) Regulations 2005.
 The period of time in which a hearing shall be held is determined under these Regulations in accordance with the type of application. - 13.8 These regulations set out the procedures to be adopted, the determination and notification of applications, records of proceedings and notices etc. - 13.9 During the pandemic of 2020, under The Health Protection (Coronavirus) Regulations 2020, temporary procedures were introduced to allow for remote (video conferencing) hearings to take place along with other procedures, best practice and local arrangements being introduced.
-This policy will be regularly reviewed and amended to include any changes to licensing law and practices that may arise following any formal review over that period and also any amended guidance issued under s.182 of the Act - review over that period and also any amended guidance issued under s.
-182 of the Act as a result.
+This policy will be regularly reviewed and amended to include any changes to licensing law and practices that may arise following any formal review over that period and also any amended guidance issued under s.182 of the Act as a result.